kflili/LeetcodeCShaprDotNetCore/README.md

 # Leetcode C# solution and notes

-I will use this repository to make notes for leetcode solutions and sort similar questions into the same group or category.
+I will use this repository to make notes for leetcode solutions and classify the problems by different topics.

 ## Solved Problem List
 Total solved: 46